moja-global/Google.Summer.of.Code/README.md

 * [Develop FLINT User Interface](https://github.com/moja-global/Google-Summer-of-Code/blob/master/Projects/FLINT-User-Interface.md)

 ## Who will you be working with...
-You will be working with the very best coders of the moja global community:
+You will be working with the very best coders of the moja global community.
+We will decide on which mentor will be asssigned to which project once the applications are in.
+If you have a preference for one of the mentors more than one of the projects, just let us know and we will assign you the mentor first and the project afterwards.
+Here are our top coders:

 <table>
   <tr>